SysKitTeam/docs-insights/how-to/getting-started.md

 ![Home Dashboard](#img/home-dashboard.png)

 ## Event Viewer
 To start using the Event Viewer first select a farm.
 If you only have one - an automatic search will be triggered.

+You can refine your query by:
+- Type of event (ULS, Event Log, SQL)
+    - Additional refiners such as Server and Level are positioned to the left and will modify the query text.
+- Clicking on terms in the search results will also modify the query text.
+      - for the compact grid layout expand the search result for this functionality to be available.

+When satisfied with the constructed query, press the search button again.

+You have created a very useful query and would like to be notified when an event that satisfied this query appears?
+No problem, just create an alert by clicking the alert button on the search results page.
+Click [here](#internal/how-to/manage-alerts) for more details.
+Also, we provided more detailed information on writing the search query.
+See [this article](#internal/how-to/search-query)

+![Event Viewer](#img/event-viewer.png)

 >For more details on how to use the Event Viewer, [click here.](#internal/get-to-know-insights/event-viewer)

-![Event Viewer](#img/event-viewer.png)

 ## Performance